Bob Brooks (film director): Early life

-In 1955 Brooks started Cooper Union night classes and at the same time he was hired by Ogilvy and Mather, as the low man in the art department… the matte boy.
-At that time David Ogilvy was still actively writing.
-"It was a very exciting place, with Ogilvy's style representing (along with Doyle Dane Bernbach) the very essence of fifties advertising."
-In that job, he said he learned all the principles of advertising photography, typography and layout.
+In 1955, Brooks started Cooper Union night classes and was simultaneously hired by Ogilvy and Mather to work in the art department as the matte boy.
+He has said he learned all the principles of advertising photography, typography, and layout from that job.

-In 1957 Brooks joined Benton & Bowles (B&B), as an art director on a small proprietary drug account.
-B&B had just launched Crest fluoride toothpaste and after a short burst its market share began to drop rapidly and Procter & Gamble, one of B&B's major clients, put heavy pressure on the agency to save the product.
+In 1957, Brooks joined Benton & Bowles (B&B) as an art director on a small proprietary drug account.
+At that time, B&B had just launched Crest fluoride toothpaste, which was rapidly losing market share.
+Procter & Gamble, one of B&B's major clients, put heavy pressure on the agency to save the product.
 The situation was so serious that the entire creative staff was asked to find a new campaign idea, and it was Brooks who found it.

-Going against the current photographic trend, Brooks hired the famous illustrator Norman Rockwell, to draw a series of children holding up a dental report stating that there were no new cavities and a headline that said "Look Mom, No Cavities!"
-The product recovered its market share and gained much more; the phrase and the ads became icons of the late 1950s and Brooks rose swiftly to Creative Group Head.
+Going against the photographic trends of the time, Brooks hired the famous illustrator Norman Rockwell to draw a series of children holding up a dental report stating, "Look Mom, No Cavities!"
+The campaign was successful, and the product not only recovered, but grew its market share.
+The phrase and the ads became icons of the late 1950s, and Brooks rose swiftly to Creative Group Head at the agency.